bigman1170/Obsidian-Notes/Magic Items/Dragon Armor.md

 [Dragon Armor](https://www.dndbeyond.com/magic-items/4619-demon-armor)

-While wearing this armor, you gain a +1 bonus to AC, and you can understand and speak Abyssal.
+While wearing this armor, you gain a +1 bonus to AC, and you can understand and speak Draconic.
 In addition, the armor’s clawed gauntlets turn unarmed strikes with your hands into magic weapons that deal slashing damage, with a +1 bonus to attack rolls and damage rolls and a damage die of 1d8.
+Disadvantage when talking to a Red Dragon.

 _**Curse.**_ Once you don this cursed armor, you can’t doff it unless you are targeted by the [remove curse](https://www.dndbeyond.com/spells/remove-curse) spell or similar magic.
 While wearing the armor, you have disadvantage on attack rolls against demons and on saving throws against their spells and special abilities.